hindu-comm/weblogs/manasataramgini/2011/06/2011-06-26_notes-on-hayagriva-siddhi-among-the-nastika-s.md

 great fierce king, the holy hayagrIva”.
 This tAntrika text is of some importance to our current study because it provides background for the Bön rituals for hayagrIva.
 It has the mantra:
-“hayagrIvAya svAhA || Able to destroy all the obstacles of mAra\!
+“hayagrIvAya svAhA \|\| Able to destroy all the obstacles of mAra!
 It is through the upAya of karuNa that he yet manifests a krodha rUpa.”
 \[translated from the Tibetan\]